jan-bogaerts/mark/src/markdownCode.md

     - store the new folder and project name
   - set location (location)
     - store the new folder and project name
+- The fs module should be remotely loaded through @electron/remote.

 ### Selection service
 - The selection service is a global singleton object that keeps track of the currently selected text.
 - the selection service keeps track of the currently active editor (an object from the monaco editor npm package)
 - the service can be monitored for changes in the selection.
-- supports the following actions:
+- supports the following actions / functions:
   - cut: if there is a reference to an editor, ask the monaco editor to cut the selected text to the clipboard.
   - copy: if there is a reference to an editor, ask the monaco editor to copy the selected text to the clipboard.
   - paste: if there is a reference to an editor, ask the monaco editor to paste the clipboard content at the current cursor position.
   - delete: if there is a reference to an editor, ask the monaco editor to delete the selected text.
   - clear selection: if there is a reference to an editor, ask the monaco editor to clear the current selection.
   - select all: if there is a reference to an editor, ask the monaco editor to select all the text.
+  - hasSelection: returns true if there is an editor and it has a non-empty selection

 ### Undo service
 - The undo service is a global singleton that keeps track of all the text edits that the user performs on the various monaco-editors.
 - It has an undo and redo list.
+- don't freeze the global object

 ### line parser
 - the line-parser service is a global singleton object used to parse markdown lines and update the the text-fragments stored in the project-service.